react-navigation/react-navigation.github.io/docs/app-containers.md

 A quick example of `createAppContainer`:

 ```
-import { createAppContainer } from 'react-navigation';
+import { createAppContainer, createStackNavigator } from 'react-navigation';
 // you can also import from @react-navigation/native

 const AppNavigator = createStackNavigator(...);